fareedfauzi/PseudoNote/README.md

 ### STAGE 5 - Contextual Code Analysis Refinement (SLOW)
 - Purpose: The "Understanding" phase (Top-Down).
-- Details: Re-analyzes functions by providing the AI with "Caller Context."
+- Details: Re-analyzes functions by providing the AI with "Caller Context".
 This tells the AI why a function is being called.
 It is used to upgrade or downgrade risk tags (e.g., a "benign" function that sends a buffer might be upgraded to "malicious" if the context shows it's sending a stolen password).

 ### STAGE 6 - Initiate Report Generation
 - Purpose: The "Reporting" phase.
-- Details: Generate Summary, mermaid charts
+- Details: Generate Summary, function analysis, ioc extraction, strings analysis, mermaid charts

-### STAGE 7 - HTML Report GEneration
+### STAGE 7 - HTML Report Generation
 - Details report analysis in HTML format